 - Highlighting the wrong things on my resume.

 Ask anyone who knows me and they’ll tell you: I was a bit of a job hopper during my physical therapy days.
 It’s because I was never really happy in a clinical role, so I kept hopping around again and again, trying to find the right match.
 It never happened.
-But before I wised up, I had a looooong resume with tons of patient care jobs.
+But before I wised up, I had a looooong resume with tons of rehab therapy jobs.
 Most of them discussed what I did as a clinician.
 But I was trying to become a writer!
 Why on earth did my few writing roles have a mere inch of real estate at the bottom of the second page?

 - Forgetting to put a summary statement at the top.